navaneethgold/smart-cradle-monitor/README.md

 Our system continuously monitors the infant’s environment and sends alerts to caregivers in case of unsafe conditions such as:
 - Abnormal shaking/tilting
 - Loud crying or continuous crying
-- Unfavorable environmental conditions (temperature, humidity, Motion, air quality)
+- Unfavorable environmental conditions (temperature, humidity, motion, air quality)

 This helps parents and caregivers **reduce risks like overheating, unattended crying, and unsafe rocking** while ensuring a safer and more comfortable environment for infants.